Last updated: April 20, 2021

 The second type mostly emails to strangers, people who don’t necessarily expect to be emailed.
 In the context of cold emails, an unsubscribe usually means “leave me alone”.
 And it’s not the best practice if leads have to unsubscribe from each type of email separately.

-With Outfunnel you can easily manage both kinds of unsubscribes
+With Outfunnel you can easily handle both kinds of unsubscribes

-If you’d like people to be able to unsubscribe from different kinds of emails separately, you’d need to create a unique Mailchimp Audience for each type of email along with a Pipedrive custom field that reflects email status.
-For example:
+If you’d like people to be able to unsubscribe from different kinds of emails separately, you’d need to create a unique email list (e.g. a Mailchimp Audience) for each type of email along with a CRM setting that reflects the email status (e.g. Pipedrive custom field).

 - Mailchimp audience “Blog subscribers” and the corresponding Pipedrive custom field “Subscribed to blog updates”

 - Mailchimp Audience “Active users” along with corresponding Pipedrive custom field “Subscribed to product news”

 You can then configure Outfunnel to update your CRM when someone unsubscribes, so that only the custom field relevant for that specific email marketing audience in changed.
 (This means they’ll remain subscribed to all other lists or audiences).